-Since we’ve moved to San Diego, we’ve made it a priority to cross off all the popular hikes in the area.
-Most of these hikes are popular, because they are easy to access, well maintained, and offer great views of the city.
-Mount Woodson is one of these hikes that also gives you the chance to take a photo with Potato Chip Rock, one of the most photographed landmarks in San Diego.
+Since moving to San Diego, we’ve prioritized checking out all the popular hiking trails in the area.
+Most of the popular hikes are easy to access, well-maintained, and offer great city views.
+Mount Woodson also rewards you with a photo with Potato Chip Rock, one of the most photographed landmarks in San Diego County.

 The trail starts off following the path around the lake.
 Right at the start you ascend and descend a little hill to get to the Mount Woodson trail.
 Once you reach this portion, you immediately begin your climb.
 Then you climb, and climb, and climb – a great butt workout for sure!

-Roughly half way up, you’ll see a lone oak tree.
+Roughly halfway up, you’ll see a lone oak tree.
 It’s a great shaded spot (one of very few) to catch a quick breath.
-The entire hike is well marked to the Mount Woodson summit.
+At the fork in the trail, you take a right to stay on Mt Woodson Trail.
+The left trail is the Blue Sky / Lake Poway trail that continues around the lake.
+Overall, it’s a well-marked route to the Mount Woodson summit.

 Once you see the cell towers, the end is in sight!